nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

   * "Lower" is the bottom floor that you enter onto from the plaza.
   * "Upper" is the top floor with the door to the main hall.
-  * "Mid" is the middle floor accessible by climbing a ladder from lower or going downs tairs from upper.
+  * "Mid" is the middle floor accessible by climbing a ladder from lower or going down stairs from upper.

 * **Main hall:** The central room of the barracks, behind the gate.